-For many of Quebec's English language organizations and networks, improving the situation of the communities they serve with respect to the status of their mental and emotional health is a pressing concern.
-The findings of the recent province-wide consultation of Quebec's English-speaking population with respect to health and social service priorities for 2013-2018 underline the difficulty in accessing mental health information as well as mental health prevention and treatment services in English1.
-While Quebec's majority and minority language communities both face challenges, this is an area where language barriers are particularly formidable for the minority community.
-Compared to some health and social service concerns, language is an essential tool in the diagnosis and treatment of mental health problems and the likelihood of impaired communication results in the service being ineffective and simply not pursued.
-Whether counselling for depression, memory testing for Alzheimer's or medical assessment for autism, the language of communication is crucial and proficiency in French on the part of the patient rarely resolves the problem.
+For many of Quebec's English language organizations and networks, improving the status of mental and emotional health of the population in the communities they serve is a pressing concern.
+The findings of the recent province-wide consultation of Quebec's English-speaking population regarding health and social service priorities for 2013-2018 underline the difficulty in accessing mental health information as well as mental health prevention and treatment services in English.1 While Quebec's majority and minority language communities both face challenges, this is an area where language barriers are particularly formidable for the minority community.
+Compared to some health and social service concerns, language is an essential tool in the diagnosis and treatment of mental health problems and the likelihood of impaired communication can result in the service being ineffective and simply not pursued.
+Whether counselling for depression, memory testing for Alzheimer's, or medical assessment for autism, the language of communication is crucial, and proficiency in French on the part of the patient rarely resolves the problem.

-Five organizations that work closely with Quebec's English-speaking community were asked the following question: What important knowledge would you highlight from this report regarding Quebec's English-speakers?
-Are there findings that you would consider important additions to the evidence-base that informs your organization in your work with your clients and partners?
+Five organizations that work closely with Quebec's English-speaking community were asked the following questions:

+- What important knowledge would you highlight from this report regarding Quebec's English-speakers? - Are there findings that you would consider important additions to the evidence-base that informs your organization in your work with your clients and partners?

-All of the organizations agreed that the CCHS report tended to validate trends that they knew to be present within the minority- language communities they served.
+All of the organizations agreed that the CCHS report tended to validate trends that they knew to be present within the minority-language communities they served.
 When English-speaking regional communities across Quebec are compared to the majority group, findings reveal that they exhibit a greater likelihood to have missed work due to chronic physical or mental health conditions (Tables 5 and 6) and to report high levels of stress (Tables 27 and 28) as a barrier to improving their health.

 Overall, Quebec's English-speaking respondents scored lower than Francophones on the attachment scale that measures the quality of close relationships and emotional bonds (Tables 90 and 91).
-The 2012-2013 CCHS also tells us that generally Englishspeakers are less likely than French-speakers to have a regular place to go for medical advice (73.7% compared to 82.1%).
-Townshippers' Association notes several findings that are consistent with their experience with English-speaking communities in their rural region such as a "high level of individuals who rate their health status as "poor" and a lower level indicating their health status as "excellent"; those indicating poor/low mental health levels with higher rates of anxiety; a lack of available doctors and barriers to health care access".
-High levels of volunteerism are also noted but need to be further explored in order to clarify whether they indicate higher levels of inclusion and social participation which contribute to psycho-social wellbeing or greater downloading of mental health care responsibilities to families and communities due to the absence of provisions that can be accessed through public institutions and services.
+The 2012-2013 CCHS also tells us that generally English-speakers are less likely than French-speakers to have a regular place to go for medical advice (73.7% compared to 82.1%).
+Townshippers' Association notes several findings that are consistent with their experience with English-speaking communities in their rural region such as a "...high level of individuals who rate their health status as 'poor' and a lower level indicating their health status as 'excellent'; those indicating poor/low mental health levels with higher rates of anxiety; a lack of available doctors and barriers to health care access."